 Like riding a bicycle, TDD isn’t something you can learn from just reading a book.
-In this workshop, we’ll learn by doing!
-If you’re a programmer with basic familiarity of the Swift programming language and iOS development, you’re ready.
+In this workshop, we learn by doing!
+If you’re a programmer with basic familiarity of iOS development, you’re ready.

 Anyone who cares about unit testing for iOS would benefit from this workshop.
 It's a great way to get through the hard part of writing the first few tests and starting to think about writing tests first.